-Carbon Offsets, Illustrated
+Carbon Markets, Illustrated

 A brief guide to one of the climate solutions we need in order to achieve a low-carbon future faster

 Climate change is an unprecedented global emergency.
 We must use all the tools at our disposal to ensure a positive future for people and nature.
 This includes a massive investment in decarbonization—as well unlocking the power of nature through Natural Climate Solutions.
 High-quality carbon markets are one strategy that can effectively reduce harmful emissions and equitably benefit communities.

 But even though carbon markets could create much-needed incentives for faster climate action, they are often misunderstood.

 How can carbon markets help solve the climate crisis?